fomightez/UGENE_help/index.md

 * A script, [fixing_UGENE_annotations_4_Serial_Clonerv.py](https://github.com/fomightez/UGENE_help/blob/master/fixing_UGENE_annotations_4_Serial_Cloner.py), to facilitate converting UGENE's annotation entries to Serial Cloner features.

-(Technical note: This file `index.md` added with text from `README.md` as workaround for bug in mkdocs handling that Read the Docs currently has for current mkdocs builds.
-See https://github.com/rtfd/readthedocs.org/issues/1615 .
-If fixed to match what wiki currently says, this file won't be necessary and `README.md` will again be used.)
+(Technical note: This file `index.md` added with text from `README.md` as workaround for bug in mkdocs handling that Read the Docs currently has for current mkdocs builds, see [here](https://github.com/rtfd/readthedocs.org/issues/1615) for details and suggestions.
+If fixed to again match what [documentation currently says]( https://read-the-docs.readthedocs.org/en/latest/builds.html), this file won't be necessary and `README.md` will again be used as it was before.)